Resilient Communities Fund

 Key areas of your application to focus on:

-• Key project activities are strongly aligned with organization’s recovery strategy
+- Key project activities are strongly aligned with organization’s recovery and/or resilience strategy.

 We're here to help